MrDrMcCoy/bblib/README.md

-# bash_template
+# bblib

-A starting point for well-written and reliable BASH scripts.
-The functions are documented in-line within `extlib.bash`, and a simple example that uses it is in `example.bash`.
+The _"Better BASH Library"_: A set of functions to assist with creating well-written and reliable BASH scripts.
+The functions are documented in-line within `bblib.bash`, and a simple example that uses it is in `example.bash`.

 ## Usage